post-induction therapy model of developmental immaturity

 self-realization

-PIT is a treatment model that takes place between a victim and a clinician, and may incorporate other parties when appropriate.
+PIT is a treatment model that takes place between a victim and a clinician and may incorporate other parties when appropriate.
 The clinician’s first priority is to make the client feel comfortable talking about themselves, their emotions, and the traumatic experiences they may have experienced when they were younger.
-Then, once comfortable, the clinician carefully guides the client to come to some crucial realizations: the trauma they experienced was not their fault, they are unconditionally valued as a human being, and their life is something they can still control.
+Then, once comfortable, the clinician carefully guides the client to come to some crucial realizations: the trauma they experienced was not their fault, they are unconditionally valued as human beings, and their life is something they can still control.

 for more information on how polaris can help your teen overcome trauma, contact us today.